Tavernari/DIContainer/README.md

 ## Registering dependencies

-To register something on container you can use directy the InjectIdentifier, or you can make an extension to create helpers to identify it.
+To register something on Container, you can use the InjectIdentifier directly or make an extension to create helpers to identify it.

 ### Using key directly